abhishekumrawal/UIUC-ECE374B-SP23.github.io/exams.md

 ### Exam Policies

-Besides the obvious "don't cheat" exam policies outlined in the
+Besides the obvious "don't cheat" exam policies outlined in the [policies page](/policies/cheating) you should know about the following exam procedures:

 #### Exam Drop